dipoppleton/Daily_Science_Wordcloud/README.md

 Python: word cloud https://github.com/amueller/word_cloud

-To get it running just clone MEDLINE_CONTROL.sh, common.txt, and medline_wordcloud.pl to a directory. run MEDLINE_CONTROL.sh to get todays graphic or to have it run everyday, I recomend using crontab.
+To get it running just clone MEDLINE_CONTROL.sh, common.txt, and medline_wordcloud.pl to a directory. run MEDLINE_CONTROL.sh to get todays graphic or to have it run daily use crontab.